binipringle/intro-to-dh/_texts/1-command-line.md

 ---

-##### Adapted from Introduction to the Command LIne by Kelsey Chatlosh, Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, at <https://github.com/DHRI-Curriculum>, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-##### Illustration by Gisella Lopez, 2020, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

----

 Many of us have had some interaction with computers, and would be able to explain what a screen and a cursor are, and then show how to point and click on icons.
 When we do this, we are relying on a graphical user interface, or GUI (pronounced "gooey!").